Hoya macgillivrayi F. M. Bailey

 Bloom Time: Mid-spring to early summer

-Hoya macgillivrayi is a fast-growing root climber and twiner with thick, oval, pointed leaves that are light green and set opposite each other on the twining stems.
-The flowers are up to 2.4 inches (6 cm) wide on long stalks and are borne in umbels of 6 to 10 flowers that are each connected at a central axis.
-Each flower is a dark burgundy color with five sepals and five petals.
+Hoya macgillivrayi is a fast-growing climber and twiner with light green, thick, oval, and pointed leaves set opposite each other on the twining stems.
+Flowers are up to 2.4 inches (6 cm) wide and appear on long stalks borne in umbels of 6 to 10 flowers, each connected at a central axis.
+They are dark burgundy with five sepals and five petals.
 The stamen are enclosed in the corona.
-The fruit produced is two pairs of follicles that are 10 inches (25 cm) long from which a flat seed is produced that is distributed by the wind.
+The fruits produced are two pairs of follicles that are 10 inches (25 cm) long from which a flat seed is produced that is distributed by the wind.

 How to Grow and Care